GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ### Augment your cluster with a pool of E2 VMs

-Add a node pool with the desired count of E2 VMs in your GKE cluster in order to host system services (e.g. DNS pods, custom controllers). *The Terraform module will integate this in the near future.*
+Add a node pool with the desired count of E2 VMs in your GKE cluster in order to host system services (e.g. DNS pods, custom controllers). *The Terraform module will integate this in the future.*
 ```
 bash scripts/create-e2-node-pool.sh
 ```